Global Managing Director, Advisory, Digital, Environment, and Technologies

 Director since: 2005

-Nils Voermann has executive responsibility for Hatch’s Business Practices globally, including Technologies, Systems, Consulting, Environmental Services and Operational Performance.
-These groups serve clients across the Mining & Metals, Energy, and Infrastructure sectors.
+Nils Voermann has executive responsibility for Hatch’s Business Practices globally, including Advisory, Digital, Environment and Technology.
+These groups serve clients across the Mining & Metals, Infrastructure and Energy sectors.

-He joined Hatch in 1989 as a Mechanical Engineer.
+Nils joined Hatch in 1989 as a Mechanical Engineer in our Toronto office.
 In 1995 he was appointed leader of Hatch’s Metallurgical Furnace Design Group.
-Through a string of innovative and successful projects in Canada, USA, South Africa, Colombia, and Korea, he expanded Hatch’s metallurgical furnace design team more than four-fold.
+Through a string of innovative and successful projects in Canada, USA, South Africa, Colombia, Korea, and Australia, he expanded Hatch’s metallurgical furnace team more than four-fold.
 The Furnace Group achieved global scope, and became recognized as a world leader in its field.
-In 2003, Nils took on broader responsibility for development of Hatch’s proprietary know-how, as Global Managing Director, Business Practices.
-Under his leadership Hatch maintains a strong pipeline of technologies in progressive stages of development and commercialization.
+In 2003, Nils took on broader responsibility for development and commercialization of Hatch’s proprietary know-how, as Global Managing Director, Technologies.

 From 2009 to 2013 Nils was based in Brisbane, Australia to provide leadership for Hatch’s expanding business in the Asia-Pacific region.

 After his return to Canada, Nils took on progressively increasing responsibilities such that from 2016 he has been accountable for Hatch’s Advisory, Digital, Environmental and Technologies businesses.
 These areas, in conjunction with Hatch’s sector-specific subject matter expertise, provide high value professional services to clients with projects delivered across the business lifecycle—from investment planning and permitting, to design-supply-construction-commissioning of physical assets embodying our know-how, to digital solutions and operations improvement.